-Using this type of thinking, Musk refused to accept that rockets had to be so expensive.
+Using this type of critical thinking, Musk refused to accept that rockets had to be so expensive.
 So, he broke down a typical rocket into its components and materials.
 He looked at commodities prices to compare.
 From there, he was able to determine that he could build his own rocket for only two percent of the quoted price.
 SpaceX was created soon afterward.

-Elon Musk isn’t alone in first principles thinking.
+Elon Musk isn’t alone in first principles thinking and decision-making.
 Many influential business leaders, from Jeff Bezos to Steve Jobs, have used the first principles approach to revolutionize their respective industries.
 In doing so, they become problem-solvers who improve people’s way of life because they think differently from others.
 They’re the ones who dream big and present a grand vision for others to follow.
 The restrictions and limitations of the past are only challenges to overcome.